haskell/core-libraries-committee/guides/bifunctor-superclass.md

 However, the breakage is of limited scope.
-An impact analysis (please see [comments following here](https://github.com/haskell/core-libraries-committee/issues/91#issuecomment-1278299233)) showed that only a few of the packages that sucessfully pass dependency resolution on Stackage `nightly-2022-06-17` break with this change.
+An impact analysis (please see [comments following here](https://github.com/haskell/core-libraries-committee/issues/91#issuecomment-1278299233)) showed that only a few of the packages that successfully pass dependency resolution on Stackage `nightly-2022-06-17` break with this change.
 Patches have been submitted to each of them.

 The migration policy for this change is backwards-compatible: you can migrate already and still retain compatibility with existing GHCs.